ngimb64/ngimb64.github.io/_posts/2024-07-13-crafting-clean-code-setting-up-projects-for-maintainability-and-scalability.md

     # This section should be about configuring the program in general and the highest level scope of execution

     # If the input is strictly via command line args this is where argument parsing occurs
-    # If there are only a few args sys.argv works fine, but argparse should be used for larger configurations
+    # If there are only a few args sys.argv works fine, but argparse is ideal for larger configurations
     OR
-    # IF the input is via a configuration file like YAML or TOML, then there should only be a few args tops
+    # If the input is via a configuration file like YAML or TOML, then there should only be one to a few args tops
     # It might be a good idea to implement a logic that prompts the user for input if initial input is empty or fails

     # If the program is of sufficient size set up a program configuration class and initialze it